mostafaahmedthe5-bot/egypt-football-club-management-system/README.md

 ---

-# ⚙️ Configuration
+# Configuration

-Sensitive configuration values should be stored outside the source code.
+Production configuration should be stored outside the source code.

 Recommended environment variables include: